 There is good news from the latest survey on data breaches.
-Last year, 19 percent of US retailers experienced a significant breach, down from 22 percent in 2015.
-The 19 percent figure is also well below the global average for retailers, according to the “2017 Thales Data Threat Report” by 451 Research released in June.
+In 2016, 19 percent of US retailers experienced a significant breach, down from 22 percent in 2015.
+The 19 percent figure is also well below the global average for retailers, according to the “2017 Thales Data Threat Report” by 451 Research released last June.

 Additionally, while 88 percent of retailers still think they’re vulnerable to data breach, only 19 percent think they are “extremely” or “very” vulnerable, according to the new study.
 That’s much better than counterparts in financial services (27 percent) and healthcare (29 percent).

 Retailers are feeling more confident these days—but danger still lurks.
-One significant area of concern is contractors/supply-chain security issues.
-US retailers think these partners present a greater insider threat than ordinary retail employees, according to the survey.
+One significant area of concern is contractor / supply-chain security issues.
+US retailers think partners present a greater insider threat than ordinary retail employees, according to the survey.

 For a major retailer to conduct its business, it will probably need to rely on numerous business partners around the world.
 This reliance comes with risk, however, because outsourcing operations requires extending valuable information, including business secrets, beyond a retailer’s immediate control.